CalPolyCSC/thesis-template/README.md

 ### Bibliography/References Content
 All works that you want to include in your thesis should be in the the ```references.bib``` file located in the ```bibliography``` directory.
 The thesis template uses [biblatex](https://biblatex-biber.sourceforge.net/), with the biber backend, to handle the citation and bibliography/reference creation.
-Examples entries for a variety of works is provided in the example, but there might be other entry types that you will need to use.
+Example entries for a variety of works are provided in the example, but there might be other entry types that you will need to use.
 Many publishers provide the ability to export a citation in bibtex or biblatex format.
 [Cal Poly's library website](https://lib.calpoly.edu) also provides the capability of exporting citations in a compatible format.
 You can also use reference management tools like [Zotero](https://www.zotero.org) and [Mandeley](https://www.mendeley.com) that can export citations.